Vietnamese nobility

-During Vietnam's monarchial period, the Vietnamese nobility (tước) were classified into eleven classes, with names similar to their Chinese equivalent.
+During Vietnam's monarchial period, the Vietnamese nobility (Quý Tộc, 貴族) were classified into eleven ranks (tước vị), with names similar to their Chinese equivalent.
 These are listed here from the highest to the lowest, along with their equivalent European titles.

 Terminology

-Sovereigns
+Vua

-Sovereign rulers (both Emperors and Kings) in general are referred to in Vietnamese as Vua (君, 𢁨, 𢂜, 𢃊, 𤤰, 𪻟, 𪼀, , ).
-This term, which can also be interpreted as "Patron", has no equivalent in Chinese languages, but comes from the indigenous Vietnamese vernacular and therefore had to be written in Nôm when used in court documents (which were typically written in Hán, i.e. classical Chinese).
+Sovereign rulers (both Emperors and Kings) in general are referred to in Vietnamese as Vua (𤤰).
+This term, which can also be interpreted as "Patron", has no equivalent in Chinese languages, but comes from the indigenous Vietnamese vernacular and therefore had to be written in chữ Nôm when used in court documents (which were typically written in chữ Hán, i.e. Văn ngôn).

-The Vietnamese monarchs usually carried the titles Vua and Hoàng Đế (皇帝) in parallel, with the former predominating among the general Vietnamese people and the latter at the imperial court.